 According to the Bank of Thailand's regulation, the regulatory capital for commercial banks registered in Thailand and based on Internal Rating Based Approach (IRB) consists of Common Equity Tier 1 (CET1), Additional Tier 1, and Tier 2 Capital.
-CET1 capital includes paid up capital, premium (discount) on share capital and warrants, statutory reserve, reserves appropriated from net profits, net profit after appropriation, and other components following the Bank of Thailand's regulation, which are the net amount after regulatory adjustments such as goodwill and intangible assets, where Additional Tier 1 capital consists of money received from the issuance of non-cumulative preferred stocks and money received from the subordinated to depositors, general creditors, and other subordinated debts of the bank, which are the net amount after regulatory adjustments that are the net amount after regulatory adjustment such as reciprocal cross holding in the Additional Tier 1 capital of banking, financial and insurance entities.
+CET1 capital includes paid up capital, premium (discount) on share capital and warrants, statutory reserve, reserves appropriated from net profits, net profit after appropriation, and other components following the Bank of Thailand's regulation, which are the net amount after regulatory adjustments such as goodwill and intangible assets, where Additional Tier 1 capital consists of money received from the issuance of non-cumulative preferred stocks and money received from the subordinated to depositors, general creditors, and other subordinated debts of the Group, which are the net amount after regulatory adjustments such as reciprocal cross holding in the Additional Tier 1 capital of banking, financial and insurance entities.